US Army Vietnam War Tunic - First Pattern - 1965 -

 ventilation were employed.

-The item featured here is the US Army first pattern of fatigue tunics to be
+The item featured here is the US Army first pattern of jungle fatigue tunics to be

 used during the Vietnam war.
-The most obvious distinguishing factor between this
+One of the most distinguishing factors between this

-uniform and the later versions are the epilates.
+uniform and the later versions are the epaulates.
 This is the only version to

 Of four pocket construction.
 The upper pockets were angled so as to allow